|

 about West Indian Manatees for the international

 market.
-It is airing in several countries
+It aired in several countries

 internationally including France, China and Japan.